Configuring sk-burglary 3.6.0

 Earning reputation

-The AddRepForReason function in func.lua is triggered by main.lua when players successfully perform actions like breaking in or bypassing security.
+The AddRepForReason function in funcs.lua is triggered by main.lua when players successfully perform actions like breaking in or bypassing security.
+Reputation is distributed to all group members inside the house.

 Reputation is also earned from daily tasks, which are loaded only when you check the list at the bossman.